argoproj/argo-cd/docs/proposals/config-management-plugin-v2.md

 config management plugin mechanism, since the plugin tooling will no longer have access to the files of the argocd-repo-server image.
 However additional improvements can be made to increase security.

-Currently, nothing prevents a command from traversing outside of the git repository, and reading/writing files outside the repository path, including other git repositories which were cloned next to the working directory of the generate command.
-Although the generate commands which are executed are determined by an operator, they are still affected by end user input.
-For example, an  end-user might try to exploit the reposerver by specifying `HEAD && rm -rf /` as a git targetRevision, which they might expect to execute as:

-`git clone HEAD && rm -rf /`

-(Note that this is just used as an example and the repo-server is not actually exploitable in this way)

 ### Risks and Mitigations

 One issue is that currently when repositories are cloned, the repo is cloned using the same UID of the repo-server user,